CodeYourFuture/curriculum/content/js1/blocks/playing-computer/index.md

 A **function call** is an instruction to run the code inside a function
 {{</note>}}

 Whenever we call a function a new frame is created for executing the code inside that function.
-Im the example above, we call the function `convertToPercentage` on line 7 adn then a new frame is created for .
-The `convertToPercentage`.
-Then the computer runs the code inside the body of the `convertToPercentage`
+In the example above, we call the function `convertToPercentage` on line 7 and then a new frame is created for `convertToPercentage`.
+Inside the `convertToPercentage` frame, the computer executes the instructions inside `convertToPercentage`, storing new variables in memory and keeping track of the current line that is being executed.